CS 112

 Late problem sets

-There will be up to nine problem sets throughout the semester.
+There will be up to six problem sets throughout the summer session.
 Each Problem set will be divided into two parts, Part I and Part II.
 Both parts of the problem set will have the same stated due date, but separate submission portals via Gradescope.
 We will not accept any submissions for Part I of the problem set beyond the stated deadline.
-However, with the exception of the final problem set, which both parts must be submitted by the stated deadline, the submission portal for Part II submissions will remain open for a 24-hour grace period after the posted deadline.
-There will be NO deduction for Part-II submissions within the grace period, however, students who submit six out of the first eight problem sets by the deadline will receive a 5% extra credit towards their overall Part II problem set score.
+There will be a 24 hour late window for Part II of the problem set with a 10% penalty.

 Pre-lecture preparation